MustafaAnasKH99/CRUD-Application-and-A-GraphQL-API/README.md

 ## If You Want To Try This App:
   - clone this repository
+  - open the main folder
+  - go to the server folder, and open it in your terminal
+  - run _npm install_
-  - go to the main folder then to the client folder, and open it in your terminal
+  - then go back to the client folder, and open it in your terminal
   - run _npm install_
   - run npm start
   - go to localhost:3000 (_if the browser does not run the local host automatically_)